wesleyduff/Blog-and-Tutorials/src/Beginner/how_does_the_web_work/README.md

   - The browsser looks at the DNS
   - The real address is found
   - The request is then sent to the correct location and the website is returned.
+- Special servers that match up to an IP address (a specif location on a network)

 ### HTTP : Hyper Text Transfer Protocol
 - defines the language in which clients and servers talk to eachother